B2B Articles - July 18, 2018

 Related article: 15 Important Manufacturing Marketing Trends and Statistics

 The most innovative automakers are integrating new technology that increases convenience for the driver while keeping them safer.
-Luxury automakers like BMW and Mercedes Benz have pioneered gesture control through sensors located through the vehicles.
+Luxury automakers like BMW and Mercedes-Benz have pioneered gesture control through sensors located in the vehicles.
 Drivers can use hand gestures to communicate with the audio system, removing the need to look away from the road and press buttons on a screen.
 This not only increases driver convenience but keeps the driverless distracted and more focused on the road.

 Becker, D. (2018).
 Connected Car Market Report 2018.
 Hamburg: Statista.

 Goetsch, S. (2017).
 The Crash Course.
 Chicago: CCC Information Services Inc.

 News, T. (2017, November 28).
 New UN regulation on automatic emergency call system to reduce response times.
 Retrieved from Telematics News: http://telematicsnews.info/2017/11/28/new-un-regulation-on-automatic-emergency-call-system-to-reduce-response-times/